taikoxyz/taiko-mono/packages/protocol/docs/tokenomics_batch_auction.md

 3. **Average bid per gas for all blocks**: This optional metric calculates the average bid per unit of gas for all blocks, including those that are currently undergoing the auction process.
 By considering all blocks, this metric offers a comprehensive view of the average bidding behavior and expenditure on gas across the entire system.

 4. **Per bidder proof submission success rate**: This optional metric measures the success rate of proof submissions by individual bidders.
 Specifically, it evaluates the ratio of proofs submitted by a bidder that were subsequently used for block verification compared to the total number of blocks won through auctions.
-Proofs submitted to other blocks that the bidder did not win are excluded from this calculation.
+Proofs submissions to other blocks that the bidder did not win are excluded from this calculation.
 This metric allows for the assessment of bidder reliability and the effectiveness of their proof submission process.

 ### Bid Period, Proofing Window, and Managing Multiple Auctions